|No GRE Required||100% Online||No Thesis Required|

-Offered through the Mary Frances Early College of Education, the University of Georgia's online M.Ed. in Reading Education with an Emphasis in New and Digital Literacies is designed for certified teachers and literacy education professionals.
-This degree program is offered by the Language and Literacy Education Department, whose faculty is recognized nationally and internationally for their teaching and research.
-The goal of the program is to educate teachers in ways that advance their students as readers in the broadest sense from printed materials to digital multimedia environments.
-This M.Ed. is appropriate for teachers working with students from Pre-kindergarten through grade twelve.
+Offered through the Mary Frances Early College of Education, the University of Georgia's online Master of Education in Reading Education with an emphasis on new and digital literacies is designed to educate teachers in ways that advance their students as readers in the broadest sense from printed materials to digital multimedia environments.
+This online reading specialist degree program is offered by the Language and Literacy Education Department, whose faculty is recognized nationally and internationally for their teaching and research.

 Tuition & Fees